 Bought cheap tickets?
 Thank wind for that

-Wind might be called the essence of aviation, but what real impact does it have?
+The wind might be called the essence of aviation, but what real impact does it have?
 Mr. Pupsys reveals that the winds are very important.
 They are taken into consideration in flight planning and rarely cause accidents.
 However, they shouldn’t be treated lightly.

 “There are two types of effects.
 Winds mostly impact flying in high skies and when an aircraft is landing.
 In the latter case, a microburst might occur.
 It can be particularly dangerous to an aircraft, especially during the landing, due to the wind shear caused by its gust front.
 And in the high skies, we all know how turbulence might shake a plane – this sudden change of airflow can be caused by a number of factors, including wind,” Mr. Pupsys explained.